 Intelligent automation is the solution to addressing these problems.

-IA in Practice
+Intelligent Automation in Practice

 Intelligent automation systems can be implemented in nearly every industrial sector.
-They not only process vast amounts of information, but also analyze data, spot inconsistencies, check for correctness, learn in the process of work, adapt to changes and make decisions.
+They not only process vast amounts of information but also analyze data, spot inconsistencies, check for correctness, learn in the process of work, adapt to changes and make decisions.
 Though the final confirmation still depends on a human operator, much of the work is done by the intelligent automation software, resulting in time-saving.

-Implementation of intelligent automation tools definitely has a positive effect on business development.
+The implementation of intelligent automation tools definitely has a positive effect on business development.
 The main benefits are: